CaptJaybles/SynoImageSD/README.md

 # SynoImageSD
 Using stable diffusion with synology chat

-Only tested on Windows 10, builds on llama-ccp-python
+Only tested on Windows 10

 Install